 My Mom had a stroke a few days ago.
 Family members and volunteers are taking turns sitting with her as she is now palliative.
 As a family, we are thinking of how we will remember her with donations and what she wanted and did not want to leave behind for the benefit of others.
-When my Dad died, I got a small amount of money and put in a gas fireplace because I remembered my Dad getting up very early in the morning to light the furnace and warm the old farm house before the rest of the family got up in the morning.
+When my Dad died, I got a small amount of money and put in a gas fireplace because I remembered my Dad getting up very early in the morning to light the furnace and warm the old farmhouse before the rest of the family got up in the morning.
 When I turn on that fireplace, I think of him.
 All of us face these issues of legacy as we do our own planning.
 What we want to see grow and prosper after we are gone is the question.

-Communities and Causes
+Communities and causes

 I also volunteer with the local Community Foundation and see bequests turn into grants to support what the person valued or believed in whether it be sports for disadvantaged youth, literacy or the arts among many others.
 About 185 of these operate across Canada with the first one founded in Winnipeg during the Great Depression.
 Funding has dried up for social services, as well as arts organizations and was never there for some environmental concerns, for example.
 Lots of municipalities are struggling with the downloads from other levels of government and with the demands of infrastructure costs.
-The choices are enormous in terms of need in each community.
+The choices are enormous in terms of needs in each community.

 Some folks support organizations or causes that they have been active with during their lives or pick one that reflects their values and beliefs.
 I now find it interesting to read where mourners ask that donations be given in their loved one’s name.
-Health related funding is common but many other specialty groups get suggested as well.
+Health-related funding is common but many other specialty groups get suggested as well.

 Related article: Great ways to give to charity